 Pack It Right

-Preventative packing can add peace of mind to your travels.
-Consider taking your products out of their original wrappers to reinforce the packaging with an insulating material like aluminum foil.
+Preventative packing adds peace of mind to consumers’ travels.
+Some take their products out of the original wrappers in order to reinforce the packaging with an insulating material like aluminum foil.
 Security machines are designed to detect anomalies, so hide your products in plain sight.
-If you yearn to take any plant products, pack the flower in an odor-sealed package or with your other food products to cover its scent.
+If someone is trying to take plant products, they’ll likely pack the flower in an odor-sealed package or with other food products to cover its scent.
 But it’s always safer to leave it behind.

 Of course, you can always choose to eat your edibles before going through security and enjoy the feeling of being just a little higher than everyone else on the plane.
 Just remember those eyedrops!